Horizon 8 Architecture

 Options regarding the location of management components, such as Connection Servers, include:

-- On a separate vSphere cluster
+• On a separate hypervisor cluster

-- On separate cloud compute resources, in line with the recommendations of the given cloud platform
+• On separate cloud compute resources, in line with the recommendations of the given cloud platform

-Decision | A pod was formed in each site.
-Each pod contained one or more resource blocks. |
+Each pod contained one or more resource blocks.

-Justification | Deploying multiple, separate pods in different sites provides site redundancy and allows an equivalent service to be delivered to the user from an alternate location.
-This allowed the design and deployment of the block and pod architecture to be validated and documented. |
+Deploying multiple, separate pods in different sites provides site redundancy and allows an equivalent service to be delivered to the user from an alternate location.

 Cloud Pod Architecture

-As an alternative to Horizon Universal Broker, and when multiple Horizon pods are being deployed, you can use Cloud Pod Architecture (CPA).
+When multiple Horizon pods are being deployed, you can use Cloud Pod Architecture (CPA).
 This allows multiple Horizon pods to be joined together into a federation and then global entitlements (GE) to be assigned that include entitlements from multiple pods.
 Participating pods can be located in the same physical site or location or in different sites and locations.

-This feature allows you to provide users and groups with a global entitlement that can contain desktop pools or RDSH-published applications from multiple different pods that are members of this federation construct.
+This allows you to provide users and groups with a global entitlement that can contain desktop pools or RDSH-published applications from multiple different pods that are members of this federation construct.

-Figure 5: Cloud Pod Architecture
+Figure 6: Cloud Pod Architecture

 For the full documentation on how to set up and configure CPA, refer to Cloud Pod Architecture in Horizon 8.